 Check out the Bible verses that the team from Grit and Grace Life refer to when they need that boost; that little reminder that God will lend an ear and a helping hand when our confidence wavers.

-Here, the team shares Bible verses that remind them that hope is always available to us.
+Here, members of the G&G team share Bible verses on hope that remind them it’s always available to us in all situations:

 Hope for the Battle